-FUNCTION RESPONSIBILITIES

-Permanent Assigne es

-Impact Analyst Collect data and necessary documentation (such as certificates, policies) in conjunction with Business Developers.
-Evaluate the ex-ante E&S impact of a prospective investee and contribution to INOKS' four impact themes through a qualitative and quantitative (Impact Scoring / Impact Measurement Framework) analysis.
-Ensure that all investment decisions are supported by appropriate due diligence documentation, including, but not limited to, an Impact Factsheet, an Impact section in each Final Investment Approval ("FIA") and that the Conditions Precedent / Subsequent or Undertakings pertinent to E&S impact, and an Impact Action Plan if any, prior to disbursement are part of the investment contractual documentation.
-Monitor and manage impact of INOKS' investments on an annual basis.
-Conduct analyses during
+- Oversee impact management and the implementation of the Impact Framework. - Evaluate the ex-ante E&S impact of a prospective investee and contribution to INOKS' four impact themes through a qualitative and quantitative (Impact Scoring / Impact Measurement Framework) analysis. - Raise any impact-related concerns on prospective investees during weekly Sourcing Committee meetings to decide whether to proceed with a transaction.
+Escalate concerns to the Investment Committee if an approval is required. - Ensure that all investment decisions are supported by appropriate due diligence documentation, including, but not limited to, an Impact Factsheet, an Impact section in each Final Investment Approval ("FIA") and that the Conditions Precedent / Subsequent or Undertakings pertinent to E&S impact, and an Impact Action Plan if any, prior to disbursement are part of the investment contractual documentation. - Monitor and manage impact of INOKS' investments on an annual basis.
+Conduct analyses during and after the investment period (ex-post) to complement the ex-ante analysis and capture the impact generated throughout the investment period. - Monitor progress on the implementation of the impact action plan measures (if any). - Report on impact generated by INOKS' investments via the Annual Impact Report. - Identify, manage and monitor impact engagement initiatives.
+Coordinate Technical Assistance projects between TA beneficiary (INOKS investee) and TA delivery consultant/agent. - Contribute to the implementation of the EU Regulatory Framework (SFDR and EU Taxonomy), with sustainability data from the portfolio.

+Impact Committee

+- INOKS Impact Committee brings together independent members as well as members from INOKS' team.
+The Impact Committee's missions are to: - o provide advice to INOKS on emerging trends and best practices, and - o bring impact knowledge and sector specific expertise

+Through these missions, the Committee aims to enhance INOKS' impact by promoting innovative financing approaches as well as rigorous impact measurement and management techniques.

+Non-Permanent Assignees

+Business Developer

-and after the investment period (ex-post) to complement the ex-ante analysis and capture the impact generated throughout the investment period.
-Monitor progress on the implementation of the impact action plan measures (if any).
-Report on impact generated by INOKS' investments both at portfolio and counterparties' levels via the edition of the Annual Impact Report.
-Identify, manage and monitor impact engagement initiatives.
-Coordinate Technical Assistance projects between TA beneficiary (INOKS investee) and TA delivery consultant/agent.
-Document the procedures in INOKS' Impact Framework.
-Contribute to the implementation of the EU Regulatory Framework (SFDR and EU Taxonomy), produce required disclosures.
-Oversee Impact management and implementation of Impact Framework.
-Impact Manager Manage resources (budget and staff) for Impact management and training.
-Ensure that there are adequate resources to fulfil Impact requirements.
-INOKS Impact Committee brings together independent members as well as members from Impact Committee INOKS' top management.
-The Impact Committee's missions are to: provide advice to INOKS on emerging trends and best practices, and bring impact knowledge and sector specific expertise Through these missions, the IC aims to enhance INOKS' impact by promoting innovative financing approaches as well as rigorous impact measurement and management techniques.
-Non-Permanent Assignees Screen for potential investees along guidelines defined by INOKS' impact investment principles Business (Do Good principles) supported by (i) the Systematic Sourcing Database which incorporates the Developer Country-Commodity value chain E&S impact assessment combination (High Impact Areas "HIAs") and (ii) the Impact/ESG checklist that captures potential impact first estimation.
-Follow-up with the investee on the ICPTs (INOKS Capital Proprietary Tools) delivery to acquire the compulsory Impact data.
-Conduct on-site due diligence.
-Support the impact analyst in negotiating with the investee in the adoption and implementation of possible impact measures.
-Decide whether to proceed with a transaction after receiving conclusions from impact analyses Investment and due diligence documentation.
-Committee Ensure that INOKS' Impact requirements are incorporated in legal agreements.
-Legal Manager Risk Manager Proceed to 2nd level-controls of the ESG/Impact due diligences and monitoring on a quarterly Control investment decision consistency related to the ESG/Impact warning flags raised.
-Follow-up on Impact/ESG warnings.
+- Screen for potential investees along guidelines defined by INOKS' impact investment principles (Do Good principles) supported by (i) the Systematic Sourcing Database which incorporates the Country-Commodity value chain E&S impact assessment combination (High Impact Areas "HIAs") and (ii) the Impact/ESG checklist that captures potential impact first estimation. - Follow-up with the investee on the ICPTs (INOKS Capital Proprietary Tools) delivery to acquire the compulsory impact data. - Conduct on-site due diligence. - Support the impact specialist in negotiating with the investee in the adoption and implementation of possible impact measures.

+Investment Committee

+- Decide whether to proceed with a transaction after receiving conclusions from impact analyses and due diligence documentation. - Manage resources (budget and staff) for impact management and training. - Ensure that there are adequate resources to fulfil impact requirements

+Legal Manager

+• Ensure that INOKS' impact requirements are incorporated in the legal documentation.

+Risk Manager
-in pre-contractual disclosure) on a monthly basis.

-Monitor SFDR-compliance checks related to proportion of sustainable investments (as indicated
+- Proceed to 2nd level-controls of the ESG/Impact due diligences and monitoring on a quarterly basis. - Control investment decision consistency related to the ESG/Impact warning flags raised. - Follow-up on Impact/ESG warnings. - Monitor SFDR-compliance checks related to proportion of sustainable investments (as indicated in pre-contractual disclosure) on a monthly basis.